phmatray/phmatray/README.md

 NewTech oriented (Open Source, Blockchain, CrossPlatform, WebApp), I am able to solve many scenarios while respecting the application of good software development practices.

-## How I work
+## 🌱 How I Work

-A developer is first and foremost a creative person... and a creative person's ideas don't necessarily arrive during office hours. 😁

-That's why I prefer working remotely by day or by night and with caffeine. ☕
+A developer is first and foremost a creative person... and a creative person's ideas don't necessarily arrive during office hours. 😁 That's why I prefer working remotely, be it day or night, always fueled by caffeine. ☕

+## 📫 How to reach me

+You can find me on [LinkedIn](https://be.linkedin.com/in/phmatray/en), or send me an [Email](mailto:phmatray@gmail.com).
+Feel free to reach out!

-## My motto
+## 🎵 My motto

 > To love music is to guarantee a quarter of your happiness. 🎵